 The presence in person or by proxy of the holders of a majority of our Common Stock issued and outstanding and entitled to vote at the Annual Meeting will constitute a quorum to transact business at the Annual Meeting.
-Assuming a quorum is present, (i) the affirmative vote of the holders of shares of stock having a majority in voting power of the votes cast by the holders of all of the shares of stock present or represented at the Annual Meeting and entitled to vote on the matter is required for the election of directors, (ii) the vote of the holders of shares of stock having a majority in voting power of the votes cast by the holders of all of the shares of stock present or represented by proxy at the meeting and voting affirmatively or negatively on such matter is required for the approval of the advisory vote related to the Company's executive compensation program and the approval of the ratification of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year 2023, and (iii) the option of one year, two years, or three years that receives the most votes will be deemed to have received the advisory approval of our stockholders for the advisory vote on the frequency of the holding of an advisory vote on executive compensation.
+Assuming a quorum is present, (i) the affirmative vote of the holders of shares of stock having a majority in voting power of the votes cast by the holders of all of the shares of stock present or represented at the Annual Meeting and entitled to vote on the matter is required for the election of directors, (ii) the vote of the holders of shares of stock having a majority in voting power of the votes cast by the holders of all of the shares of stock having a majority in voting power of the votes cast by the holders of all of the shares of stock having a majority on such matter is required for the election of directors, (ii) the vote of the holders of shares of stock having a majority or negatively on such matter is required for the approval of the advisory vote related to the Company's executive compensation program and the approval of the ratification of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year 2023, and (iii) the option of one year, two years, or three years that receives the most votes will be deemed to have received the advisory approval of our stockholders for the advisory vote on the frequency of the holding of an advisory vote on executive compensation .
 For the election of directors, you may vote either For or Withhold against a director.
 A "withhold" vote has no effect on the election of directors.
-For the advisory vote on the frequency of the holding of an advisory vote on executive compensation, you may vote "one year", "two years", or "three years."
+For the advisory vote on executive compensation, you may vote "one year", "two years", or "three years."
 In addition, abstentions have no effect on any of the other proposals.

 Brokers, banks, or other nominees that hold shares of Common Stock in "street name" for a beneficial owner of those shares typically have the authority to vote in their discretion if permitted by the stock exchange or other organization of which they are members.
 Brokers, banks, and other nominees are permitted to vote the beneficial owner's proxy in their own discretion as to certain "routine" proposals under the Nasdaq rules when they have not received instructions from the beneficial owners, such as Proposal 3 (the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year 2023).
-If a broker, bank, or other nominee votes such "uninstructed" shares for or against a "routine" proposal, those shares will be counted towards determining whether or not a quorum is present and are considered entitled to vote on the "routine" proposals.
+If a broker, bank, or other nominee votes such "uninstructed" shares for or against a "routine" proposals.
 However, where a proposal is not "routine," a broker, bank, or other nominee is not permitted to exercise its voting discretion on that proposal without specific instructions from the beneficial owner.
 These non-voted shares are referred to as "broker non-votes" when the nominee has voted on other non-routine matters with authorization or voted on routine matters.
-These shares will be counted towards determining whether or not a quorum is present, but will not be considered entitled to vote on the "non-routine" proposals such as Proposal 1 (the election of directors), Proposal 2 (the advisory vote related to the Company's executive compensation program) and Proposal 4 (the advisory vote on the frequency of the holding of an advisory vote related on executive compensation).
+These shares will be counted towards determining whether or not a quorum is present, but will not be considered entitled to vote on the "non-routine" proposals is not "routine," a broker, bank, or other nominee with advords determining whether or not a quorum is present, but will not be considered entitled to vote on the "non-routine" proposals such as Proposal 1 (the election of directors), Proposal 2 (the advisory vote related to the Company's executive compensation program) and Proposal 4 (the advisory vote on the frequency of the holding of an advisory vote related on executive compensation).